 - Request for maintenance of peripherals connected to or associated with the IT Solution;

 - Request for reconstitution of files in the case of accidental destruction;

 - Request for new programs to be developed, the operating system to be changed, and additions or modifications to existing programs.

 For any intervention in one of the aforesaid cases, the Service Provider shall invoice the Customer for the time the work takes at the tariff applicable on the date of the intervention, along with any travel and accommodation costs.

 5.3. – Third Party Software

-The Publisher does not provide any guarantee concerning the software or software package of any third party.
+The Service Provider does not provide any guarantee concerning the software or software package of any third party.